SamKouteili/faust-ondemand-exploration/README.md

 ### What does the new ondemand primitive offer/solve?

-The ondemand (od) primitive presents us with a way of triggering certain computations/functions with a clock stream.
+The ondemand (od) primitive presents us with a way of triggering certain computations/functions with a clock signal.
 Previously, Faust had no means of distinguishing which computations to process, and thus computed them all, for every sample, regardless of the program output.
 Computations that did not reach/affect the output signal were by default simply multiplied by zero.
-However, with the new ondemand primitive, computation blocks can now be paired with a binary clock stream that acts as a computation trigger.
-Depending on the trigger clock stream, the resulting computation is downsampled, computed only at the trigger points, and then upsampled once again.
+However, with the new ondemand primitive, computation blocks can now be paired with a binary clock signal that acts as a computation trigger.
+Depending on the trigger clock signal, the resulting computation is downsampled, computed only at the trigger points, and then upsampled once again.
 We illustrate the effect of the primitive with an example.

 Suppose we implement an integrator operator (`+~_`) in Faust.

 ![integrator](integrator.png)

-Assuming we pair the program with a clock stream (as seen in the table below), we can construct a table visualizing how the ondemand operator works with a clock stream to down sample and then upsample the integrator output.
+Assuming we pair the program with a clock signal (as seen in the table below), we can construct a table visualizing how the ondemand operator works with a clock signal to down sample and then upsample the integrator output.

 | sample 	| clock 	| downsampled (in) 	| downsampled (out) 	| upsampled 	|
 |--------	|-------	|------------------	|-------------------	|-----------	|